 Our Vice President of Dinnerware, Beth Baer, will take you through everything you need to know.
-From the difference in materials to how to care for each piece and what kind of set is fit for your table, our comprehensive overview will be your handy guide to reference any time you need to buy new dinnerware.
+From the difference in materials to how to care for each piece and what kind of set is fit for your table, our comprehensive overview will be your handy guide to reference any time you need to buy new bowls, accent plates, or serving dishes.

 Watch the full video below or skip to the section you’re interested in for more details.
 Enjoy!